ano4paer/grrln/README.md

 Usage:

 1. Enter *utils* dir and execute `python -m visdom.server` ， you can open http://localhost:8097/ for checking training process.
+(If you do not want to use visdom to observe the training loss curve, you should remove some line for it.)
 2. Run `python run.py`

 Requirements: